Training Organization Recognition List

 The National Workforce Registry Alliance understands that organizations providing training to early care and education and afterschool professionals in multiple states are faced with time-consuming registry approval processes in each of the states in which they provide that training.

-To smooth this issue, the Alliance developed a process with criteria based on best practices to create a list of recognized training organizations.
-The list may be used by individual workforce registries to expedite the approval process for organizations recognized by the NWRA.
+To soothe this issue, in 2017 the NWRA developed a process with criteria based on best practices to create a list of Recognized Training Organizations.
+This list may be used by individual workforce registries to expedite approval processes for organizations recognized by the NWRA.
 Our state members hold an organizational SOAR goal to have 50% of states utilizing this list or standard by 2023.
 To date, approximately 17 of 45 states follow, weigh, or utilize this commitment to quality as a component in their training recognition.

-Implementing the Alliance criteria is optional with each member registry.
+Implementing the NWRA TOR criteria is optional with each member registry.
 Individual workforce registries may choose to approve organizations that have gone through the Alliance vetting process or continue to require organizations to utilize some portion, or all, of the review/approval process specific to their state or region which may include additional quality standards.

 Training Organization Recognition Criteria

 The intention of this method is to recognize organizations that have demonstrated the following: